esengine/MonoGame.Framework.WpfInterop/Readme.md

 # MonoGame WPF Interop

-This adds WPF support to MonoGame (tested with version 3.5.1.1679).
+This adds WPF support to MonoGame (tested with version 3.5.1.1679 and 3.6.x).

 Note that you **need** MonoGame.Framework.WindowsDX (as this interop uses SharpDX).
 WPF only supports DirectX.